ucsb-cs24-w23/compareImg/README.md

 This is a C++ program/library that can compare absolute difference of images by calling opencv library.

+## Why I worte this program?

+True, we can just use opencv directly, but the installation and configuration of opencv can be time consuming, and configure it in the autograder environment is not really good idea.
+This program packaged required opencv library into the binary it generates, enabling the program to run on computers that doesn't have opencv lib installed.
+Although the binary can be 20M+ large, I think it is still a good way to integrate opencv features into the autograder program.

 ## Program version:

 In master branch, will generate binary executable for command line operations.